Measuring Model-Induced Discrimination via Efficient Fairness Approximation: Related Work

-However, the group fairness measures introduced in different types of fairness may hardly be compatible with each other, for example, the occurrence between equalised odds and demographic parity, or that between equalised calibration and equalised odds \citep{berk2021fairness,pleiss2017fairness,hardt2016equality}.
-Individual and group fairness such as demographic parity are also incompatible except in trivial degenerate cases.
-Moreover, meeting all three fairness criteria (\ie{} independence, separation, and sufficiency) simultaneously is demonstrated to be challenging, often only achievable in degenerate scenarios \citep{barocas2023fairness}.
-Furthermore, achieving higher fairness can often come at the cost of compromised accuracy \citep{menon2018cost}.
-Although some unique scenarios \cite{pessach2021improving,wick2019unlocking} are recently proposed where fairness and accuracy can be concurrently improved, constrained optimisation with additional fairness constraints likely results in reduced accuracy compared to accuracy-focused optimisation.
+Moreover, the group fairness measures introduced in different types of fairness may hardly be compatible with each other, for example, the occurrence between equalised odds and demographic parity, or that between equalised calibration and equalised odds \citep{berk2021fairness,pleiss2017fairness,hardt2016equality}.
+Individual and group fairness, such as demographic parity, are also incompatible except in trivial degenerate cases.
+Meeting all three fairness criteria (\ie{} independence, separation, and sufficiency) simultaneously is demonstrated to be challenging, often only achievable in degenerate scenarios \citep{barocas2023fairness}.
+Recently, a fairness measure named `discriminative risk (DR)' has been proposed to evaluate the bias level of classifiers from both individual- and group-fairness aspects \citep{bian2023increasing_alt}, and has been incorporated into fairness-oriented pre-processing frameworks such as FairSHAP \citep{zhu2025fairshap}.
+Besides, achieving higher fairness can often come at the cost of compromised accuracy \citep{menon2018cost}.
+Although some unique scenarios \cite{pessach2021improving,wick2019unlocking} have recently been proposed where fairness and accuracy can be concurrently improved, constrained optimisation with additional fairness constraints likely results in reduced accuracy compared to accuracy-focused optimisation.